Skip to content

 3. Seek legal advice

 For serious or prolonged overstays, consult an immigration lawyer or adviser.
-They can help you negotiate, appeal or even minimise sanctions.
-Make sure that you return home as soon as you're medically cleared.
+They can guide you through appeals, negotiations, and legal procedures.
+Always return home as soon as it is possible.